wavemotion-dave/StellaDS/readme.txt

 Missing :
 ---------
  DPC+ games can't be emulated - that requires a coprocessor running at 70MHz (more than the speed of an original DS!).
-AR games (Starpath Supercharger) do not work.

 Check updates here: https://github.com/wavemotion-dave/StellaDS